1. What is the contact information for the Student Financial Aid Office?

 3. Is your admissions policy need-blind?

 An applicant's financial status does not affect his or her application.
 Baylor's admissions process examines an applicant's academic history and college entrance exams and determines that to be a large indicator of success in this competitive learning and research environment.
-However, we do balance that with recommended optional application items including a resume of awards and activities, letters of recommendation and short answer questions.
+However, we balance that with recommended optional application items including a resume of awards and activities, letters of recommendation and short answer questions.

 4. Does Baylor offer scholarships to transfer students?